 See how many custom events occur during the chosen time range in both abandoned and completed sessions.

 Custom events can take many forms and include events such as an error message being displayed to a visitor or the point at which a chat widget appears on the screen.

 This data will help you identify the occurrence of different events and allow you to examine whether those events happen for everyone, or more often for completed or abandoned sessions.

 For example, you might see that the chat widget event happens far more in completed sessions, indicating that it seems to chat widgets helps people complete the form, or you might see an error message that disproportionately occurs in abandoned sessions, suggesting visitors that see that error find it hard to complete the form.

 You can see both a visual representation of this data:

 As well as a tabular view.

-This table gives us a detailed breakdown of the number of times custom events occurred during all user sessions, the percentage of sessions these events occurred in and the average number of times the event occurred for each user.
+This table gives us a detailed breakdown of the number of times custom events occurred during all sessions, the percentage of sessions these events occurred in and the average number of times the event occurred for each visitor.